echeran/smile-of-murugan/webbook/chapter14.md

 wields an influence which is felt in all walks of Tamilian life".

-[^multiple-works-of-poetry-medicine-alchemy]: That *this* Agastya was a very late author may be seen from two works ascribed to him, *Irunurṛaňcu* (a medical treatise) and *Pūraṇacuttiram* (alchemy) in which he speaks about syphilis as *parankiviyāti* “Frankish disease", and about quick-silver as *parańki paṣanam* “Frankish remedy”.
+[^multiple-works-of-poetry-medicine-alchemy]: That *this* Agastya was a very late author may be seen from two works ascribed to him, *Irunurṟaňcu* (a medical treatise) and *Pūraṇacuttiram* (alchemy) in which he speaks about syphilis as *parankiviyāti* “Frankish disease", and about quick-silver as *paraṅki paṣanam* “Frankish remedy”.

 Some of the medical works contain fascinating details.
 Thus e.g. in